panoply/liquify/packages/parser/readme.md

 ## Usage

-There are very little use cases where you would require this parser in the real world.
-The Liquify IDE plugin that consumes this package should suffice and facilitate most (if not all) your requirements when developing with Liquid.
-The parser is specifically designed to work with a Language Server but can be appropriated to different use cases.
+There are only few use cases where you would require this parser outside of the Liquify IDE plugin.
+The parser is specifically designed to work within a Language Server but nothing is stopping one from appropriating elsewhere.

 ```ts
 import { LiquidParser } from '@liquify/liquid-parser'

 const { Documents, Spec, Parser } =  LiquidParser(options: Options)

 /**
  * Full Document Scan.
 In LSP this is called at